A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 If I lived alone, I could probably get away with cleaning my house once a month, but that’s not my reality.
 I have to clean my home weekly and here’s why.

 Three things make my house less than tidy, and require me to clean on a regular basis:

 1. Pets – I have three cats, so keeping cat hair, litter, and food particles to a minimum is always a challenge.

-2. My Elderly Mother – Older people tend to make a mess.
+2. My Elderly Mother – Older people as their balance and abilities decline, tend to be a little bit messier.
 There’s no way around it; we’ll all be there someday.

 3. Kids – By nature of their personalities, kids make a mess, and if they didn’t, they are probably not being kids.

 Being organized is a vital piece of why my house is clean.
 Without being willing to keep things in order, my house would probably look like a bomb went off.

 If you’d like to grab my free printable of The 12 Habits of A Clean Home, you can find them in my free resource library!